dmanzer2/vorex/_posts/2015-08-24-7-things-you-absolutely-need-from-a-business-management-solution.md

 The hallmarks of a good PR and marketing agency are the same as they were before the Internet invaded our every waking moment: Good storytelling, compelling imagery and creativity are still vital tools of the trade.

 As the Internet becomes [increasingly central](http://www.statista.com/chart/1971/electronic-media-use/) to life, however, marketers and PR firms have had to shift gears. *Selling* is out. *Sharing* is in.
-Today’s best agencies emphasize making connections between their clients, their clients’ customers and the media–social and otherwise.<!--more-->
+Today’s best agencies emphasize making connections between their clients, their clients’ customers and the media–social and otherwise.

 **Happiness as a Solution**